 How bullet journaling can help your finances

 Bullet journaling should be cathartic.
-Not only is bullet journaling a way to organizing your financial life, but it’s basically craft time for adults.
+Not only is bullet journaling a way to organize your financial life, but it’s basically craft time for adults.

 We talked to Anna Liszka, who runs Anja Home, a lifestyle blog about bullet journaling for all areas of life.
 She shared her story about how she uses personal finance bullet journaling to stick to short- and long-term financial goals.